anhnguyendepocen/M335/docs/tasklist.md

 #### [Class Task 1](class_tasks/cs01_details.html)

+* [ ] Read the [course sylabus](https://byuistats.github.io/M335/syllabus.html) and make sure you understand our class routine and grading
 * [ ] Get R and R-Studio running on your computer
     * [ ] Install the swirl package `install.packages("swirl")`
     * [ ] Use `library(swirl)` and follow directions to get 'R Programming: The basics of programming in R' course loaded